 Should you invest in Tesla?

-Tesla is currently navigating a tough spot – there is no denying that.
-Investors will be keeping a close eye on the company as it releases its financial results in upcoming quarters.
+It has been a mixed year for Tesla overall, with a distinct lack of consistency.
+Investors will be keeping a close eye on the company as it releases its financial results in upcoming quarters, hoping for less of a bumpy rise.
 Production and delivery numbers will be in focus too.

-There is a fair amount of scepticism in the market about Musk’s push to develop an autonomous robotaxi service too – not least because of regulatory and safety concerns.
-With these factors in mind, investors will still be exercising a healthy dose of caution as they move ahead.
+On the first point, there is still a fair amount of scepticism in the market about Musk’s push to develop an autonomous robotaxi service – not least because of regulatory and safety concerns.
+But on the second point, it will be interesting to see how much demand there is for the cheaper EV models that have been promised in 2025.

 Katie Williams